eromatiya/blurredfox/README.md

 2. Delete the `chrome` folder.
 3. If you used the installation script or copied the `user.js` to your profile, delete it.

-## Note
+## User Support

-### Some UI are broken!
+### Some UIs are broken!

 1. Check if you're using the latest version of Firefox.
-2. If you're not using Linux check the next note below.
+2. It's broken because you're using Windows 10 and macOS or you're using an ancient version of Firefox.

 ### If you're using Windows or macOS and something's wrong

 1. I only have Archlinux, macOS' untested while the theme is broken on Windows 10.
-2. If the transparency is broken, use the solid color scheme.
+2. If the transparency is broken, use the [solid color scheme](https://github.com/manilarome/blurredfox/blob/master/colors/solid.css).
 Edit the `userChrome.css` to switch.

 ### Liar!
 The theme's name is `blurredfox`, ***where is the blur***?!